whyoleg/ffi-kotlin/README.md

 1. generate Kotlin code
 2. generate C code
-3. build JNI C library using some compiler for each OS (not sure, what is the best workflow here)
+3. build JNI C library using some compiler for each OS (not sure, what is the best workflow here regarding portability and cross-compilation)
-4. somehow package it
+4. somehow package it - both per OS+ARCH and single artifact for all OSs

+Questions:

+* requires compiler to build JNI library - how to set up it properly to support os?
+* is it possible to use K/N provided clang with cross-compile possibilities here?

+#### Android+JNI

+Same as JVM+JNI,
+but building and packaging is not a problem as NDK is able to cross-compile and AAR format supports distributing shared libraries for multiple architectures

 #### WASM/JS

-Uses emscripten to generate WASM binary from C library and some hacks to be able to run tests with it :)
-To use such bindings we need:
+Uses emscripten to generate WASM binary from C library To use such bindings we need:

 1. generate Kotlin code
 2. generate C code
-3. build WASM binary using emscripten (can be run on any OS)
+3. build WASM binary using emscripten (`emcc` can be run on any supported OS)
 4. somehow package it (still not sure how)

-TODO:
+Questions:

 * how to set up packaging, so it will work all time?
 * JS uses hardcoded emscripten library name in external declarations - how to avoid it?
+* how to support memory sharing between different libraries?
-* how to publish wasm+js with kotlin library so it will be consumable?
+* how to publish wasm+js with kotlin library, so it will be consumable?
 * a lot of hacks to attach prebuilt dependency...
 * setup testing in browser
+* Pointer is Int, native Long mapped to Int for now via hack
+* WASM for now require JS to launch, need to support WASI in future somehow

 #### Native

-nothing interesting, just mapping for cinterop (though tested for now only with macos-arm64)
+Nothing interesting, just mapping for cinterop (though tested for now only with macos-arm64)

 ### Auto-generation like in cinterop